seanmccann/dnsapi/README.md

-# Goalie - DNS Analysis Tool
+# DnsAPI - DNS Analysis Tool

 A Go tool for DNS lookups over HTTPS (DoH) that identifies hosting and service providers based on DNS records.